patronage/bubs-next/docs/wordpress-security.md

 2. In `wordpress/functions.php`, you can enable `password-rotation.php`.
 This will reset all user passwords to secure defaults every few hours (however often the `wp_version_check` is configured).

-3. By default we disable the WP xmlrpc functionality.
+3. In our opinion, the WordPress XMLRPC functionality should be disabled, and only enabled if needed.
+Some hosts help here, but we want to make sure so we disable the WP xmlrpc functionality.
 You can renable by commenting out `xmlrpc-disable.php`.